Electronic music - sync

 But soon, we want multiple devices to each make sounds.

-If multiple devices keep their own rhythm, then however small the imprecision (could be order of 0.01%), the fact that it's never quite the same, plus that they don't communicate at all, means that these separated sources of clock signals will eventually still go out of sync.
+If multiple devices keep their own rhythm, then however small the imprecision (could be order of 0.01%), if they don't communicate at all they will go out of sync.

 Solving by not solving